Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

    echo $appId
    ```

-2. Create a service principal for the Azure AD app.
+2. Create a service principal for the Microsoft Entra ID app.
 Make a note of the assigneeObjectId value that is shown by the last step, you will use this value in later steps.

    ```bash
    assigneeObjectId=$(az ad sp create --id $appId --query id --output tsv) echo $assigneeObjectId
    ```

-3. Create a role assignment for the Azure AD app.
+3. Create a role assignment for the Microsoft Entra ID app.
 This gives that app contributor access to the currently selected subscription.

    ```bash
    subscriptionId=$(az account show --query id --output tsv) az role assignment create --role owner --subscription $subscriptionId --assignee-object-id  $assigneeObjectId --assignee-principal-type ServicePrincipal --scope /subscriptions/$subscriptionId
    ```

-4. Configure a federated identity credential on the Azure AD app.
+4. Configure a federated identity credential on the Microsoft Entra ID app.

-   You use workload identity federation to configure your Azure AD app registration to trust tokens from an external identity provider (IdP), in this case GitHub.
+   You use workload identity federation to configure your Microsoft Entra ID app registration to trust tokens from an external identity provider (IdP), in this case GitHub.

    In the parameter of the command below, replace `<your-github-username>` with your GitHub username used in your forked repo.
 If you name your new repository something other than `AKS-Landing-Zone-Accelerator`, you will need to replace `AKS-Landing-Zone-Accelerator` with the name of your repository.
 Also, if your deployment branch is not `main`, you will need to replace `main` with the name of your deployment branch.